elhakimdev/react-tailnext/README.md

 ## how to contribute

 ## Documentation
 The documentation is being under development

+### app-versions
+pre-defined veersions
+-    alpha 1.0.0

 ### Project structure
+if you like to contribute this project, please, follow up on folders structure that i was make it : we must follow it to make scalable, and readable under this project is being development.

 ```
 # root directory
 \src